 Our hydrogeological and stratigraphic expertise help determine a new well bore site for a more secure water supply

-The hydrogeology in the upper part of the Rangitīkei groundwater system isn’t well characterized, especially at depth—so it’s important to place the bore screen as deep as possible to avoid geotechnical risks and reduce the possibility of contamination.
+The hydrogeology in the upper part of the Rangitīkei groundwater system isn’t well characterized, especially at depth—it’s important to place the bore screen as deep as possible to avoid geotechnical risks and reduce the possibility of contamination.
 We provided hydrogeological advice on the bore location, drilling target depths, sampling, development, and testing of an exploratory bore—with the resulting data aiding in designing the new production bore.
-Partnering with Massey University, we completed volcanic ash analysis for the stratigraphic correlation of borehole drilling cuttings and cropping out strata, gaining critical data for deciding bore screen depth and other design elements.
+Partnering with Massey University, we completed volcanic ash analysis for stratigraphic correlation of borehole drilling cuttings and cropping out strata, gaining critical data for deciding bore screen depth and other design elements.

 We're better together

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team